taustation-fan/players-guide/README.md

 ### Random Encounters in the Ruins

-In the Ruins you can also search for random encounters ("Look for Trouble").
+In the Ruins you can also search for random encounters ("Look for trouble").
 Each search costs
 5% Agility and Stamina each, and 10% Focus (or 15% for VIPs).
 When you find somebody, you can engage in